Programming languages: what are they?

 Love poem written in Arabic.

-Love poem written in japanese.
+Love poem written in Japanese.

 Although the three poems communicate the same thing, surely you can only understand the poem written in English.
 This is because the English language gives you symbols and words that make sense to your mind that you can understand.